9 Subtle Signs of a Dangerous Eye Infection

 Common eye infections

-Conjunctivitis (pink eye) refers to the inflammation or infection of the conjunctiva, the clear membrane that lines the eyelid.
-Most cases are viral and resolve on their own.
-If the infection is bacterial, you will require antibiotic eye drops.
-If you are experiencing eye redness and discharge, here are pink eye symptoms you should know.
+This is inflammation or infection of the conjunctiva, the clear membrane that lines the eyelid.
+Most cases of pink eye are viral and resolve on their own.
+If the infection is bacterial, you’ll need antibiotic eye drops.
+Symptoms include eye redness, itching, burning, and discharge.

-Keratitis is an infection of the cornea, the clear covering over your pupil and iris.
+This is an infection of the cornea, the clear dome-shaped covering over your pupil and iris.
 Infectious keratitis can be caused by bacteria, viruses, parasites, and fungi.
-While it is treatable, it can cause permanent vision impairment if left untreated.
+It’s often triggered by contaminated contacted lenses.
+Yet another infection characterized by RSVP, it can cause permanent vision damage if left untreated.

 How do eye infections form?

-A common cause of eye infections is wearing contaminated contact lenses.
-If your contact lens or the case has bacteria on it, those harmful germs will spread to your eye as soon as you touch the lens to your eye.
-You could also develop an infection by overwearing your contact lenses, which causes inflammation that could cause bacteria to form.
+Wearing contaminated contact lenses is a common cause of eye infections.
+If your contact lens or the case has bacteria on it, those harmful germs can spread as soon as you touch the lens to your eye.
+You also could develop an infection by sleeping in your contacts or wearing them too long, which causes inflammation that could cause bacteria to form.

-You could also experience an eye infection after coming in contact with contaminated water.
+You also could experience an eye infection after coming in contact with contaminated water.
 This could be water from a swimming pool, the shower, or washing your contact lens.
-Finally, you could develop a contagious eye infection like conjunctivitis by coming in contact with someone who has the infection.
+In addition, you could develop a contagious eye infection like conjunctivitis by coming in contact with someone who already has the infection.

 What are the signs of an eye infection?